Raiondesu/eventhoven/README.md

 [![size](https://img.shields.io/bundlephobia/minzip/eventhoven@next?style=flat-square)](https://bundlephobia.com/result?p=eventhoven@next "minzipped size")

 ## What is this?
-It's a simple type-safe event manager library, less than 1KB (gzipped).
+It's a simple type-safe event manager library for browser and node, less than 1KB (gzipped).

 It provides a powerful set of tools for creating and composing event managers.\
 In other words, it manages event managers!